Bankrupting DoS Attackers: Introduction

 How can we improve this?
-One key idea is to reduce the number of times that the server increases the threshold.
-Our second algorithm, \LinPow does just that: (1) the server sets the threshold value to the largest power of $2$ less than the total number of jobs in the current iteration; and (2) clients double their RB value whenever their job bounces.
+One key idea is to reduce the number of times that the server increases the \currentprice.
+Our second algorithm, \LinPow does just that: (1) the server sets the \currentprice to the largest power of $2$ less than the total number of jobs in the current iteration; and (2) clients double their fee whenever their job request is returned.

 To compare \LinPow with \Linear, suppose $\estGap = O(1)$.
-Then, it is not hard to see that in any iteration $i$ where the adversary spends $B_i$, the maximum threshold value is $O(\sqrt{B_i})$ (see Lemma~\ref{l:maxRBThresh}).
-Thus, we can argue that any job is bounced $O(\log B)$ times, and pays a total of $O(\sqrt{B})$.
+Then, it is not hard to see that in any iteration $i$ where the adversary spends $B_i$, the maximum \currentprice is $O(\sqrt{B_i})$ (see Lemma \ref{l:maxRBThresh}).
+Thus, we can argue that any job is returned $O(\log B)$ times, and so pays a total of $O(\sqrt{B})$.

-But the above argument gives a poor bound on RB costs for the clients, since it multiplies all such costs from the \Linear analysis by a $\sqrt{B}$ factor.
-To do better, we need a tighter analysis for RB costs.
-But how do we precede when a single job can be refused service over many iterations because it keeps learning the threshold value too late?
+But the above argument gives a poor bound on fees paid by the clients, since it multiplies all such fees from the \Linear analysis by a $\sqrt{B}$ factor.
+To do better, we need a tighter analysis for fees.
+But how do we proceed when a single job can be refused service over many iterations because it keeps learning the \currentprice too late?